 Workers’ compensation is a system designed to benefit both employers and workers alike.
 Work accidents are inevitable.
 Many accident types are preventable (and should be prevented whenever possible); others aren’t.
 Human error, sudden weather changes, and other forces ensure that even the safest job sites will suffer accidents now and again.
 When job site accidents do occur, the workers’ compensation system helps to ensure two things:

 - That injured workers will receive compensation to cover their medical costs, lost wages, and any necessary vocational retraining without fear of retaliation, AND

 - Employers will avoid being sued by injured workers.

 That isn’t to say that employers always escape direct liability for work-related accidents.
-However, in most cases, given that workers’ compensation is a no-fault system, workers seek compensation directly by filing claims with their workers’ compensation insurer instead of suing their employers.
-With that said, there are exceptions to this general rule, which is one reason why it’s important to speak with a Delray Beach workers’ compensation lawyer before you make any assumptions about your legal situation.
+However, in most cases, workers’ compensation is a no-fault system; workers seek compensation directly by filing claims with their workers’ compensation insurer instead of suing their employers.
+With that said, there are exceptions to this general rule, which is one reason why it’s essential to speak with a Delray Beach workers’ compensation lawyer before you make any assumptions about your legal situation.

 What Injured Workers Should Know About Workers’ Compensation

 Most American workers are entitled to workers’ compensation benefits if they get injured.
 They can work with an experienced lawyer to submit a timely claim.
 However, not every worker is entitled to this kind of compensation and not all events that happen at work are eligible for workers’ compensation benefits

 Our Delray Beach workers’ compensation lawyers can help injured workers determine the best routes to receiving the compensation they’re entitled to.
 Every case is different, but our team is always available to answer questions.

 Things Your Workers’ Compensation Lawyer Wants You to Know